francescodc87/ipaPy2/README.md

 ```

 ## Databases
 One of the most powerful features of the IPA method is that it is able to integrate the knowledge gained from previous experiments in the annotation process.
-There are three files that are used as database:
+There are three files that are used as the IPA database:

-**1. adducts file (required)**
+**1. Adducts file (required)**
 <br />
 The ipaPy2 library requires a file contains all the information required for the computation of the adducts.
 An adducts.csv file is provided with the package [here](DB/adducts.csv).
 The file contains the most common adducts.
 If any exotic adduct (or in-source fragment) needs to be considered, the user must modify the file accordingly.
 The format required for the adducts file is shown below.